papatangosierra/serifu-extension/README.md

 The text will be placed in the frame, and the next line will be highlighted in the Serifu panel.

 To skip ahead over a line without placing any text, press space while Autoplace is active.
 Pressing shift-space will let you move backwards.
+You can also click on any line while Autoplace is active in order to set it as the next line to be placed.

 ![Skipping a line forwards and backwards](docs/img/6.gif)